 Little Tokyo gets top reviews for its sushi and hibachi grilled foods, cooked at your table.
 Combine your hibachi choices like chicken, shrimp and beef, and watch your chef dazzle with knife skills right in front of you.
 Little Tokyo gets busy, so consider trying the early bird dinner, or go for a lunch that’s both entertaining and deliciously different.

-Dick’s promises food “with a side of sarcasm.”
+Dick’s Last Resort promises food “with a side of sarcasm.”
 This place serves more than ribs—it serves plenty of ribbing as servers poke fun and sling friendly insults.
 The crazy atmosphere stays family-friendly, and Dick’s is good for groups of all ages looking for a raucous good time.
 The menu dishes up chicken wings, loads of shrimp, steak and chicken dishes, a kids’ menu and more, including “Nashville hot chicken,” a Tennessee classic.

 A “pizzeoli” (pizza chef) shapes handmade dough, tops it with fresh ingredients, then slides it into a wood-fired oven.
 The result: Pigeon Forge’s crispiest Neapolitan style pizza.
-Big Daddy’s offers 15 different pizzas, or you can choose your own toppings.
+Big Daddy’s Pizzeria offers 15 different pizzas, or you can choose your own toppings.
 Appetizers, salads, sandwiches and desserts round out the menu.
 To keep kids (or playful grown-ups) busy before or after the meal, the restaurant has its own arcade with classic and new games.